 Have you ever wondered if you're fitter than your best friend?
-Maybe you'd love to discover if you can bench press more than the person you sit next to at work.
+Maybe you'd love to discover if you can squat more than the person you sit next to at work.
 Or perhaps you're curious if your mum could keep up with you in legs, bums and tums?
 Whatever your reasons are for wanting to bring a friend to work out with, we've listed the top 9 benefits you'll both enjoy from a shared gym session.

 1) More motivation

 Once you've arranged to work out together you're less likely to skip the workout as you won't want to let your friend down.
 It's far easier to change your mind if it's just you.
 Plus, when you get to the gym you'll spur each other on when the going gets tough and push yourself harder as no one wants to be the first one to stop!

 One of the key elements to forming a habit is making it fun.
 And one of the easiest ways to make fitness fun is to do it with others.
 There's research to back this up too - scientists from the University of Southern California found that people who worked out with friends said they enjoyed it more than those who worked out alone.

 Like we said at the start, curiosity leads to friendly competitiveness when it comes to fitness.
 Bring a friend to the gym and before long you'll be pushing each other to perform that extra rep, select a bigger weight, and, quite possibly, go the extra mile as you compete against each other.